HigherOrderCO/Bend/README.md

 # HVM-Lang

-HVM-Lang serves as an Intermediate Representation for HVM-Core, offering a higher level syntax for writing programs based on the [Interaction-Calculus](https://github.com/VictorTaelin/Interaction-Calculus#interaction-calculus).
+HVM-Lang is a lambda-calculus based language and serves as an Intermediate Representation for HVM-Core, offering a higher level syntax for writing programs based on the [Interaction-Calculus](https://github.com/VictorTaelin/Interaction-Calculus#interaction-calculus).

 ## Installation